(Photo via Shutterstock)

 Illusory correlations exist because we tend to remember events better than non-events, according to Scientific American.
 If something unusual happens during a full moon, we take notice and even tell others about it.
 When nothing of note happens during a full moon, there's nothing to remember or tell others about, so this non-event fades from memory.

 It's also possible that many moons ago (pun intended, of course) the full moon did, indeed, affect human behavior and that's why this idea still persists today.
 Some researchers believe the moon did lead to abnormal human behavior in the days before electricity allowed for indoor lighting and streetlights, according to the Washington Post report.
 In the days when many humans lived outdoors and slept under the light of the moon, the bright full moon could have made sleep more difficult, making people act different than normal or even exacerbating mental illnesses.

-Whether you believe in this theory of lunar lunacy or not, you can appreciate the beauty of our next full moon on the night of Friday, January 10.
-January's full moon is called the wolf moon because wolves most often howl in January and the other winter months.
+Whether you believe in this theory of lunar lunacy or not, you can appreciate the beauty of our next full moon.

 Stay up-to-date on the happenings in Will County's forest preserves by subscribing to The Citizen, our weekly digital newsletter that provides subscribers with updates on Forest Preserve news, upcoming events, and other fun and useful information for the whole family.
 If you're only interested in programs, subscribe to The Weekly Five, which outlines the five must-do programs each week.
 Signing up for either newsletter is easy and free of charge.